Part 2: Diggin’ In

 NOTES

 • Notes Are Like Letters: Music notes are like letters in the alphabet.
-Just like we use 26 letters to make words, we use 8 basic notes to make music.
-The most common notes are C, D, E, F, G, A, B, and C, the white keys on a piano in the Key of C. That is one octave (from the Latin “octo” meaning “eight,” like an octopus that has eight legs.).
-You can see one octave on a piano by finding two black keys followed by 3 black keys.
+Just like we use 26 letters to make words, there are 8 basic or “natural” notes to make music, starting with middle C: C, D, E, F, G, A, B, and C. These are the white keys on a piano keyboard (in the Key of C).
+That pattern is one octave (from the Latin “octo” meaning “eight,” like an octopus that has eight legs.).
+You can see one octave (in the Key of C) on a piano by finding two black keys followed by 3 black keys.
 The C note is the first white note to the LEFT of the set of two black keys and then ends at the next C note (see the picture).
 A standard piano has seven full octaves, plus 3 lower notes for a total of 88 keys or notes.

-• Although there are 13 notes or piano keys in the picture, we only play 8 of the 13 notes in the musical key.
+• Although there are 8 basic notes, there are actually 5 “in-between notes” (sharps # or flats ♭) that make up the 13 notes or piano keys in the picture.
+Each of these 13 notes is called a 1/2 step (C to C# is a half step but C to D is two half steps or 1 whole step).
+We only play 8 (the natural notes) of the 13 notes in the musical key that follow a pattern (see below).
 That’s confusing.
 Piano keys and the key of a song are different.

 • Piano Keys: Think of the piano like a big row of buttons.
 Each button makes a different sound when you press it, and we call those buttons 'piano keys.'
 They are the notes we play on the guitar.
 So when you play the piano, you're pressing these keys to make music!